botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 * location.search
 * addEventListener

 >This example the target is vulnerable to dom-xss in the stock check function.
-Document.write is used with location.search which allow use to add new value to Javascript variable **storeId**.
+Document.write is sink used with location.search which allow us to add new value to Javascript variable **storeId**.

 ```html
 /product?productId=1&storeId="></select><img%20src=1%20onerror=alert(document.cookie)>